Johnny221B/diverse_flow/rebuttal.md

 We thank the reviewer for this insightful comment.
 We acknowledge that **"Stochastic Control"** is a specific mathematical field often associated with minimizing expected cost functionals via tools like the HJB equation.

-Our original choice of the term **"Stochastic Control"** was intended to structurally describe the two core components of our proposed SDE in Eq.
+Our original choice of the term "Stochastic Control" was intended to structurally describe the two core components of our proposed SDE in Eq.
 1:

 1.  **"Stochastic":** Refers to the injection of the noise term ($\sqrt{\beta(t)}dW_{t}$), which reintroduces randomness into the sampling process to enable exploration.
 2.  **"Control":** Refers to the deterministic guidance signal ($g(x,t)$).
 We specifically designed this term based on maximizing the **feature-space volume**.
-This term acts as an active force that **controls** and steers the particle trajectories outward to cover diverse modes, preventing them from collapsing into a single high-density region.
+This term acts as an active force that controls and steers the particle trajectories outward to cover diverse modes, preventing them from collapsing into a single high-density region.

 In the broader context of generative modeling and dynamical systems, applying an external force to influence system behavior is widely referred to as "control."
 Therefore, we believe the name effectively communicates the method's function: using stochasticity and deterministic guidance to control the flow.

 However, we agree that avoiding terminological collision with the established field of Optimal Stochastic Control is desirable.
-To resolve this ambiguity while preserving the acronym **OSCAR**, we propose revising the full name in the final manuscript to:
+To resolve this ambiguity while preserving the acronym OSCAR, we propose revising the full name in the final manuscript to:

 **"Orthogonal Stochastic Correction for Alignment-Respecting Diversity..."**

 The term **"Correction"** accurately captures our method's nature: we apply a deterministic correction and a stochastic correction to the base flow to achieve diversity.
-We believe this modification maintains the accuracy of our description while satisfying the reviewer's concern.
+If the reviewer has alternative suggestions for phrasing or additional analyses, we would be very happy to consider and incorporate them.

 > Weakness 6 – Readability of Appendix B